 Physical Examination and Health Assessment - Canadian, 3rd Edition

-Get a clear, logical, and holistic approach to physical examination and health assessment across the lifespan!
+Give your students a clear, logical, and holistic approach to physical examination and health assessment across the lifespan!
 Using easy-to-follow language, detailed illustrations, summary checklists, and new learning resources Physical Examination and Health Assessment, 3rd Canadian Edition is the gold-standard in physical examination textbooks.
 This new edition reflects the latest in what is happening in nursing today with coverage of emerging trends, examples of how to document patient assessments using the Electronic Health Record, and new evidence-informed content throughout.
 It's easy to see why this text is #1 with Canadian nursing students!

 - A two-column format distinguishes normal findings from abnormal findings, and uses colour, step-by-step photos to clarify examination techniques and expected findings.